GP-BART: a novel Bayesian additive regression trees approach using Gaussian processes

 \section{Discussion}

 In this paper, we proposed GP-BART as an extension to the standard BART model.
-Our model uses Gaussian processes (GPs) to make observation-specific predictions at the terminal node level, and is thus able to capture non-linear relations and spatial dependence through the covariance structure of the GPs.
-In addition, our novel model also allows the use of projected splitting rules to build rotated partitions, which enable more flexibility in the tree representations.
+We used Gaussian processes (GPs) to make observation-specific predictions at the terminal node level, and thus are able to capture non-linear relations and spatial dependence through the covariance structure of the GPs.
+In addition, our novel model allows the use of rotated splitting rules to build rotated partitions, which enable more flexibility in the tree representations.

-The performance of GP-BART was evaluated over a number of simulated scenarios, where the model outperformed BART, restricted versions of GP-BART itself without the use of GPs and/or novel projected splitting rules, and another unrelated BART extension.
+The performance of GP-BART was evaluated over a number of simulated scenarios, where the model outperformed BART, restricted versions of GP-BART itself without the use of GPs and/or novel rotated splitting rules, and another unrelated BART extension.
 Our benchmarking studies also highlighted GP-BART's superior performance relative to some spatial models, namely basic kriging and INLA.
 Our second simulation setting, using data generated according to the well-known Friedman equation, without explicit spatial components, was also favourable to GP-BART over other tree-based methods.
 In particular, these results demonstrated GP-BART's insensitivity to the inclusion of noise variables through the use of ARD.

 When tested on real applications, using out-of-sample data via $5$ repetitions of $5$-fold cross-validation, GP-BART displayed competitive predictive capabilities, beating many of the established methods.
-We also compared the calibration properties of our method using CRPS; again, GP-BART performed as well or better than competing methodologies in almost all cases.
+We also compared the calibration properties of our method using CRPS; again, GP-BART performed as well or better than competing methodologies.
 Overall, in terms of predictive accuracy and uncertainty quantification, GP-BART consistently showed promising performance from both perspectives.